NitinNithilesh/YM-DB-Upadting-Script/README.md

 > Number of rows - Total number of the rows in the respective excel

 > Number of columns - Total numebr of columns in the respective excel

+**More Reference**

+> Please refer the file "readme.js" for more details on the internal functions